Bicycle Safety and Registration

 - Any bicycles found in front of residence halls or apartments will be removed.

-- All students not staying at the College during the summer months must take their bike home with them at the end of the school year.
+- All students not staying at the University during the summer months must take their bike home with them at the end of the school year.

-The College assumes no responsibility for bicycles used or parked on campus.
+The University assumes no responsibility for bicycles used or parked on campus.

 Register your bicycle with the Department of Safety.
 We also recommend that all bicycles be engraved in the event that a bike is stolen or lost; this aids in the return of the article to the rightful owner.